Written by Georgina Swain

 If snapping the perfect shot of you with a turtle is high up on your bucket list, turtle heaven is the ideal dive site.
 Sometimes you can see up to 20 of them on one dive!

-Hawksbill and Green turtles are endangered; so we are very lucky to have one of the highest populations in the world.
-This makes it even more important that we protect these beautiful creatures.
+Hawksbill and Green turtles are endangered, so we are fortunate to have one of the highest populations in the world.
+This makes it even more vital that we protect these beautiful creatures.
 Some of the ways you can help protect the turtles are:

-- Participate in beach cleans so their nesting areas are clear of obstructions.
-If you are on Gili T you can join the Friday beach clean with the Gili Eco Trust.
+- Participate in beach cleaning so their nesting areas are clear of obstructions.
+You can join the Friday beach clean with the Gili Eco Trust if you are on Gili T.

 Not to be feared, sharks are some of the most magnificent and misunderstood animals in our ocean.
-Most commonly you can find Blacktip and Whitetip reef sharks on our dive sites.
+You can often find Blacktip and Whitetip reef sharks on our dive sites.

-If you are lucky you may even spot a Whale shark cruising past; over the last year, we have had around five sightings!
-Finally, if you’re a tech diver you also have the opportunity to see Hammerhead and Thresher sharks, both of which can be found around 50-60m.
-Sharks play a huge role in the health of our oceans yet they are under huge threat.
+If you are lucky, you may even spot a Whale shark cruising past; we have had around five sightings over the last year!
+Finally, if you’re a tech diver, you also have the chance to see Hammerhead and Thresher sharks, both of which can be found around 50-60m.
+Sharks play a huge role in the health of our oceans, yet they are under enormous threat.
 If you want to learn more about sharks and how you can protect them, check out the Project Aware Shark Conservation course!

 The masters of disguise!
 Recently became superstars of the ocean with the release of the new Netflix documentary “My Octopus Teacher”.
-Octopus can change the color and texture of their skin instantly to match their surroundings.
+Octopus can instantly change their skin’s colour and texture to match their surroundings.
 We tend to see the Common Reef Octopus frequently.
-They can be tricky to find due to their camouflage but after some practice, you learn the telltale signs that an octopus is nearby!
-Other octopuses we can find are the Blue Ring, Mimic, Coconut, and the Wonderpus!
-During night dives you can see that octopuses are more active as this is when they hunt.
-For an unforgettable experience with them try night diving or visit one of our muck dive site like Seahorse Bay.
+They can be tricky to find due to their camouflage, but after some practice, you learn the telltale signs that an octopus is nearby!
+The octopuses we can find are the Blue Ring, Mimic, Coconut, and the Wonderpus!
+During night dives, you can see that octopuses are more active as this is when they hunt.
+To have an unforgettable experience, try night diving or visit one of our muck dive sites like Seahorse Bay.

 There are over 30 different species of moray eel you can find in Indonesia.
-The most common and biggest is the Giant Moray, which can grow up to three meters long and up to 30kg.
+The most common and most significant is the Giant Moray, which can grow up to three meters long and weigh 30kg.

-When you do find eels, it will usually just be their head poking out of corals and they will be opening and closing their mouth.
-This may look intimidating but they are actually passing water over their gills so they can breathe, so no need to fear them!
+When you find eels, it will usually just be their head poking out of corals, and they will open and close their mouth.
+That might look intimidating, but they are actually passing water over their gills so they can breathe, so there is no need to fear them!
 Another common eel we will find in the Gilis is the snowflake moray.
-They are a lot smaller but also far more beautiful so always a great find.
+They are a lot smaller but far more beautiful, so they are always a great find.

-Stay tuned for part two of the blog where we will look at some awesome macro!
+Stay tuned for part two of the blog, where we will look at some remarkable macro!